-This Proxy Statement is furnished to the shareholders of HEICO Corporation ("HEICO" or the "Company") in connection with the solicitation of proxies by HEICO's Board of Directors for use at the annual meeting of shareholders of HEICO to be held at The Wyndham Hotel-Fort Lauderdale Airport, 1825 Griffin Road, Dania, Florida 33004 on Tuesday, March 18, 1997 at 10:00 A.M., local time.
-This Proxy Statement is first being mailed to shareholders on or about February 17, 1997.
+This Proxy Statement is furnished to the shareholders of HEICO Corporation ("HEICO" or the "Company") in connection with the solicitation of proxies by HEICO's Board of Directors (the "Board") for use at the annual meeting of shareholders of HEICO to be held at The Sheraton Fort Lauderdale Airport Hotel, 1825 Griffin Road, Dania, Florida 33004 on Tuesday, March 16, 1999 at 10:00 A.M., local time.
+This Proxy Statement is first being mailed to shareholders on or about February 19, 1999.

-At the annual meeting, the shareholders will be asked to elect a Board of Directors, to approve an amendment to the 1993 Stock Option Plan and to vote on any other business which properly comes before the meeting.
+At the annual meeting, the shareholders will be asked to elect a Board, to approve an amendment to the 1993 Stock Option Plan (the "1993 Stock Option Plan") and to vote on any other business which properly comes before the meeting.